-Disclaimer: This material is provided solely for educational purposes.
+Disclaimer: This material is provided for educational purposes and authorized security testing only.

 We